The Language Council of Norway

 - The Language Council gives advice and disseminates information about language, language use and language work.
 Online advice, online dictionaries, courses, seminars and publications are important tools in this work.
 We administer the correct spelling of Nynorsk and Bokmål and monitor how the language evolves.
 We approve Norwegian dictionaries and glossaries for use in schools.

 - The Language Council promotes Norwegian sign language and the national minority languages Kven, Romani and Romanes, and it cooperates with the language user groups.
 We collaborate with language institutions in other countries, among other things on ensuring good language comprehension between Nordic neighbours.

 - The Language Council awards language prizes for excellent use of Norwegian, Kven and Norwegian sign language as well as other prizes and grants.
 We organise the annual Språkdagen ('Language Day') conference to highlight language and language use in society.

 The main objectives for the Language Council's work

 - to strengthen the status and use of the Norwegian language in areas of society where it is at risk

 - to promote Norwegian as a good and well-functioning language for cultural purposes and general use

 - to safeguard linguistic diversity and the interests of language users.

 The Director General of the Language Council of Norway is chair of the Language Councils' secretariat, which, among other things, has three language sections.
-The Board of the Language Council is appointed by the Ministry of Culture.
+The Board of the Language Council is appointed by the Ministry of Culture and Equality.
 The Language Council has four specialist advisory boards and employs people from all sections of society who have a passion for language.